Renault Captur review

 The Renault Captur ranked an excellent ninth overall in our 2014 Driver Power customer satisfaction survey.
 Owners praised its low running costs and reliability.

 As the Captur uses much of the same tried and tested running gear found in the Renault Clio and comes with Renault's excellent four-year warranty, it should prove relatively worry free.

 The Renault Captur should prove safe too, thanks to its five-star crash test rating from Euro NCAP.

 It scored well for adult and child occupant protection as well as its high-tech safety systems.
 Renault fits the Captur with six airbags, and Isofix points are attached to the two outer rear seats and front passenger seat.
 Drivers are also unable to completely switch off the stability control in the Captur.
 However, unlike some rivals, there’s no option to add big car features, such as lane departure warning and forward collision alert.

-The Renault Captur has a 377-litre boot and that’s pretty big for this class of car – it certainly gives it the upper hand over rivals such as the Nissan Juke and Ford EcoSport.
-Also included is a neat a false floor that helps create a flat load bay when the rear seats are folded flat, or can be removed entirely to increase the boot capacity to a generous 455-litres.
-However, this underfloor space is eaten into if you opt for the £95 space saver spare wheel in place of the standard repair foam.
+The Renault Captur has a 377-litre boot which gives it an advantage over rivals such as the Nissan Juke and Ford EcoSport.
+Also included is a neat a false floor that helps create a flat load bay when the rear seats are folded flat, or they can be removed entirely to increase the boot capacity to a generous 455-litres.
+However, this underfloor space is eaten into if you opt for the £95 space saver spare wheel in place of the standard repair kit.